 The Jacob Enigma

 - Instead of the individual sermons listed below, you can get this entire series as a Podcast in Apple Podcasts, or any other Podcasting app.
-Simply copy and paste or type the Podcast address below in any podcasting software or service (see step-by-step instructions on our Podcast page if you need help):
+Simply copy and paste or type the Podcast address below into any podcasting software or service (see step-by-step instructions on our Podcast page if you need help):

 - The text of 'The Jacob Enigma' is also available as an eBook in the following formats:

-- Download all the MP3 audio files and the PDF in one go as a ZIP file (146Mb), or request the series on CD-ROM by filling out the form and choosing CDs 25 & 26.
+- Download all the MP3 audio files and the PDF in one go as a ZIP file (146Mb), or request the series on CD-ROM or DVD-ROM by filling out the form.

 - For the visually impaired we have Plain Text and eBraille versions of the transcripts.

 |01||“God Loves WHO?”